WRF

 Expedition WRF is best thought of as a system to add small scale thermal and land effects to the GFS forecast.

-It is aimed at sailing locations where high resolution model data isn't available (eg Cape Town and NZ) or is is harder to obtain (eg Australia).
+It is aimed at sailing locations where high resolution model data isn't available (eg Cape Town and NZ).

 Various areas are also available on demand for regattas, such as the Americas Cup, Sail GP, the Olympics and Mediterranean sailing venues.